 7. General Settings » Graphs & Storage¶

-In a later chapter, you will see how to configure Sensors to generate traffic graphs, tops and accounting information for every IP that belongs to the monitored network.
+In a later chapter, you will see how to configure Sensors to generate traffic graphs, top statistics, and accounting information for every IP in the monitored network.
 In Configuration » General Settings » Graphs & Storage, you can configure how much disk space will be used to store that data, as well as other storage-related settings.

-Graph Storage Engine parameters allow you to select the third-party software that will be used for storing graph data:
+The Graph Storage Engine parameters let you select the third-party software used to store graph data:

-► InfluxDB is a specialized database designed for handling time series data.
-It uses more RAM than the alternative (RRDTool, shown below), but it needs less storage space, it is faster in most cases, it can be configured for High Availability, and existing data is not deleted by configuration changes► RRDTool is very stable, but in some cases it can be very slow (due to the disk seek time), it uses a lot of storage space (due to its preallocation of data), and some configuration changes like adding a decoder will reset the existing graph data
+► InfluxDB is a specialized database designed for time series data.
+It uses more RAM than RRDTool but requires less storage space, is faster in most cases, can be configured for High Availability, and does not delete existing data when you change the configuration► RRDTool is a very stable and old solution for time series data.
+However, it can be slow in some cases (due to disk seek times), uses more storage space (due to pre-allocation of data), and some configuration changes (e.g., adding a decoder) reset existing graph data

-Click on the options button from the right-hand side to configure the selected Graph Storage Engine:
+Click the Options button on the right-hand side to configure the selected Graph Storage Engine:

 InfluxDB 1.9 is the preferred choice for new installations.